My Favorite Bruce Covers

 Manfred Mann: Earthier

 Meanwhile, in the fall of 1972, Bruce Springsteen was working on his first album, which would become Greetings from Asbury Park, N.J.
-Although “Blinded by the Light” was designated as the hit single by Columbia Records president Clive Davis, who purposely placed the song first on side one, the song didn’t do well commercially and was absent from the Billboard charts.
+Although “Blinded by the Light” was designated as the hit single by Columbia Records president Clive Davis, who purposely placed the song first on side one, the song didn’t do well commercially and was AWOL from the Billboard charts.

 Well, it would become a big hit for…you guessed it.
 The Manfred Mann version was longer, more instrumentally diverse and included a piano “chopsticks” interlude that was truly exceptional.
 The cover charted its way to the top of the Billboard charts in February 1977.
-Here is a contemporary version by Bruce:

 In a superb moment of rock ‘n’ roll serendipity, it so happened that Patti Smith was working on her album Easter in the studio next to Springsteen’s.
 When Bruce lost interest, producer Jimmy Iovine brought the tape to Smith, who changed some lyrics before recording it.
 It would become Patti Smith’s biggest hit ever.
 Ironically, when Springsteen included the song for his 2010 compilation album of abandoned Darkness songs titled The Promise, he re-recorded “Because the Night” using Smith’s lyrics.
-Here is Patti Smith in all her glory:
+Here is Patti Smith in all her glory, courtesy of YouTube:

 “They Blew Up the Chicken Man in Philly Last Night…”